kubernetes/enhancements/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md

 * `nodesync_latency_seconds`
 * `update_loadbalancer_host_latency_seconds`

-* **Were upgrade and rollback tested?
-Was the upgrade->downgrade->upgrade path tested?**
+###### Were upgrade and rollback tested?
+Was the upgrade->downgrade->upgrade path tested?

-  * Yes, tested manually by various providers, notably AWS and GCE.
+Yes, the upgrade and downgrade paths have been tested manually on AWS and GCE by those provider owners.
+We do not have artifacts of those tests.

-* **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
+###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?
 * The provider options (e.g. `aws`, `azure`, etc), with the exception of `external`, for the `--cloud-provider` flag of `kubelet`, `kube-apiserver`, and `kube-controller-manager` are deprecated with the beta release.
 * The in-tree cloud controller loops for `kubelet`, `kube-apiserver`, and `kube-controller-manager` are deprecated with the beta release.

 ### Monitoring Requirements

-_This section must be completed when targeting beta graduation to a release._

-* **How can an operator determine if the feature is in use by workloads?**
+###### How can an operator determine if the feature is in use by workloads?
 * In genreal, if pods are being scheduled to the cluster then this feature is working as intended, and is in use by workloads.
 * Workloads that explicitly use load balancer type services will depend on external CCMs on providers that support the load balancer service controller.
 * Workloads that depend on well-known zone and region labels on nodes are also considered to be using this feature transitively.

+###### How can someone using this feature know that it is working for their instance?
+- [x] Other (treat as last resort)
+  - Details: The `Uninitialized` taint should be removed from Node objects.

+###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?
+* Nodes being initialized properly, zone and region labels being added.
+* Pods being scheduled.
+* Load balancer type services being created and destroyed.
+* The existing SLOs for functionalities the `kube-controller-manager` should be used, this change is supposed to be no-op from the end-user perspective.

-* **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
+###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?
 * Pods scheduling, if the CCM node controller is not working properly the rate of pod scheduling will decrease.
 * Deleted node removal, if the CCM node lifecycle controller is not working properly then terminated nodes will not be removed from the cluster.
 * Load balancer services not being created or destroyed, if the CCM service controller is not working properly, load balancer services will not be created or removed.

-* **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**

-  * Nodes being initialized properly, zone and region labels being added.
-  * Pods being scheduled.
-  * Load balancer type services being created and destroyed.
-  * It is difficult to be more proscriptive about the SLOs of individual CCMs as these will be managed by separate project teams and implementations may vary between providers.

-* **Are there any missing metrics that would be useful to have to improve observability of this feature?**
+###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-  * A metric to indicate failed connections with the cloud provider API endpoints could be helpful in determining when a CCM is not able to communicate with the underlying infrastructure.
+A metric to indicate failed connections with the cloud provider API endpoints could be helpful in determining when a CCM is not able to communicate with the underlying infrastructure.

 ### Dependencies

-_This section must be completed when targeting beta graduation to a release._

-* **Does this feature depend on any specific services running in the cluster?**
+###### Does this feature depend on any specific services running in the cluster?

-  * CCM must be able to connect to cloud provider services and endpoints, this will depend on the specifics of each provider
+CCM must be able to connect to cloud provider services and endpoints, this will depend on the specifics of each provider

 ### Scalability

-_For alpha, this section is encouraged: reviewers should consider these questions and attempt to answer them._

-_For beta, this section is required: reviewers must answer these questions._

-_For GA, this section is required: approvers should be able to confirm the previous answers based on experience in the field._

-* **Will enabling / using this feature result in any new API calls?**
+###### Will enabling / using this feature result in any new API calls?
 Possibly.
 This change focuses on a migration of code from core Kubernetes components into external user-managed components.
 During the alpha state of this feature, the code from in-tree implementations was migrated into external out-of-tree repositories.
 At that point in time, the feature code was the same between in-tree and out-of-tree implementations.
 As the out-of-tree CCMs have now become independent projects, it is out of scope for this KEP to provide continuous updating of those project statuses with respect to API calls.

-* **Will enabling / using this feature result in introducing new API types?**
+###### Will enabling / using this feature result in introducing new API types?
 No.

-* **Will enabling / using this feature result in any new calls to the cloud provider?**
+###### Will enabling / using this feature result in any new calls to the cloud provider?
 Possibly.
 As this change focuses on a migration of previously in-tree code to externally developed CCMs, it is out of scope to provide predictive guidance about how those project teams will add or remove calls to the cloud provider.
 In the alpha state of this feature, the in-tree code was migrated into external out-of-tree repositories.
 At that point in time, no new cloud provider calls were added.

-* **Will enabling / using this feature result in increasing size or count of the existing API objects?**
+###### Will enabling / using this feature result in increasing size or count of the existing API objects?
 No.

-* **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?**
+###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?
 No.

-* **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**
+###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?
 No. In fact, it should reduce resource usage.

+###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?
+No, it should not.
+But, as with any change that requires running additional pods it is possible that the new CCMs will place load on cluster resources.
+The load from the new CCMs should not be significantly greater than the previous in-tree implementations.

 ### Troubleshooting

-The Troubleshooting section currently serves the `Playbook` role.
-We may consider splitting it into a dedicated `Playbook` document (potentially with some monitoring details).
-For now, we leave it here.

-_This section must be completed when targeting beta graduation to a release._

-* **How does this feature react if the API server and/or etcd is unavailable?**
+###### How does this feature react if the API server and/or etcd is unavailable?
 * CCMs will not be able to update node and service objects.
 * In general, the expectations for the `kube-controller-manager` with respect to an unavailable API server and/or etcd will apply to this feature as well.

-* **What are other known failure modes?**
+###### What are other known failure modes?

-  * As this feature is directly about communication with an external cloud provider API or endpoints, failures related to the cloud provider being unavailable, a user's quota being exceeded, or other provider-specific configuration issues are all potential failure modes.
+- CCM not communicating with provider infrastructure.
+  - Detection: Nodes not having the `Uninitialized` taint removed autoamtically.
+The `nodesync_error_total` metric shows an increasing rate.
+  - Mitigation: Check configuration of cloud credentials and CCM to ensure that the proper values, RBAC, and quotas are granted with the provider.
+  - Diagnostics: Logs should be checked for failed calls to the infrastructure provider (these will looks different on each provider).
+The default log level should be sufficient to show these failures.
+  - Testing: Check cloud credentials manually with provider.
+Additionally, watch nodes for removal of the `Uninitialized` taint and the application of `Ready` state.

-* **What steps should be taken if SLOs are not being met to determine the problem?**
+###### What steps should be taken if SLOs are not being met to determine the problem?
 * Checking the CCM logs for failures and errors.
 * Review the RBAC requirements for the CCMs and related Kubernetes components.
 * Confirm cloud provider configurations, settings, and quotas.
 * Review requests and limits for CCMs to ensure proper resourcing.
 * If bug or other failure, rollback to in-tree providers and open an issue with the appropriate cloud provider.

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos